Report an accessibility problem

 Career opportunities

-A minor in data science can make students more valuable to employers by enhancing their critical-thinking skills and improving their decision-making in careers as diverse as business, engineering, science, industry and government.
+Graduates with a minor in data science may be more valuable to prospective employers.
+They have enhanced critical thinking and decision-making skills, which help them as they pursue careers in areas as diverse as business, engineering, science, industry and government.

 Contact information